bshp/sso-sonis_cas/README.md

 # Requirements
 PHP 5.4+

-Apache

-Freetds
+Freetds or PDO

+CAS SSO with Attribute Release

 #Installtion

-Copy project to www, set cas URL and set database settings.
+Copy project to a web directory, set cas URL and set database settings.
 Change attributes to match your environment

+You can either add a new <Directory to CAS or add to your SonisWeb Server.

+Change CACert.pem to match your CAS SSL Certificate CA

+Change Login links for Student sections to point to https://urltoserver/SSO/ssoPing.php